8 Mile (film): Plot

 In 1995, aspiring rapper Jimmy Smith Jr. performs under the stage name "B-Rabbit".
-A blue-collar worker, Jimmy has moved to the run-down Detroit trailer home of his alcoholic mother, Stephanie, after breaking up with his previous girlfriend Janeane.
+A blue-collar worker, Jimmy has moved to the run-down Detroit trailer home of his alcoholic mother, Stephanie, after breaking up with his previous girlfriend, Janeane.
 He also lives with his younger sister Lily, and Stephanie's abusive live-in boyfriend, Greg, who is later revealed as a former schoolmate of Jimmy's.
 Although encouraged by his friends, Jimmy doubts his potential as a rapper.
 One night, Jimmy develops stage fright during a rap battle at a local venue, the Shelter, hosted by his best friend David Porter, another aspiring rapper who performs under the stage name "Future", and leaves the stage humiliated.

-Desperate for money, he requests extra shifts at his day job at a car factory, but his supervisor Manny bluntly declines because of Jimmy's habitual tardiness.
+Desperate for money, he requests extra shifts at his day job at a car factory, but his supervisor, Manny, bluntly declines because of Jimmy's habitual tardiness.
 After later befriending a woman named Alex Latourno, he begins taking more initiative.
-Discovering an eviction notice as Jimmy is preparing for work, Stephanie decides to conceal it from Greg because Jimmy has an incoming large settlement check from a prior accident, which she hopes will buy her and Lily a new house.
+Discovering an eviction notice as Jimmy is preparing for work, Stephanie decides to conceal it from Greg, because he (Greg) has an incoming large settlement check from a prior accident, which she hopes will buy her and Lily a new house.

 Jimmy's friendship with fellow trailer park resident Wink, a radio DJ who is acquainted with a record label promoter, becomes strained after he discovers that Wink is promoting his rivals, a rap group known as "Leaders of the Free World" to whom he had lost the rap battle.
 One day, Jimmy and his companions violently brawl with the Free World crew.
 The scuffle is disrupted when Jimmy's slow-witted yet loyal friend, Cheddar Bob, threatens them with a gun but accidentally shoots himself in the crotch.

 During a lunch break at work, one of Jimmy's co-workers performs a freestyle rap insulting his co-worker Paul due to his insinuated homosexuality, along with some of the other workers.
 Jimmy defends Paul with his own freestyle rap, and the positive reception from the coworkers boosts his confidence.
-Alex arrives, impressed by his talent, and they have sexual intercourse.
+Alex arrives, impressed by his talent, and they have sex.
 One day, Greg discovers the eviction notice and confronts Stephanie about it.
 When Jimmy punches Greg for pushing his mother to the ground, they get into a fight, ending in Greg leaving Stephanie for good.
 After Jimmy finds Stephanie lying on the porch, intoxicated, and brings her inside, the two argue over Jimmy's actions, and Stephanie furiously ejects Jimmy from the trailer.